Dewei36/Lung-Cancer-Detection/README.md

 *LUNA_unet_seg.py* applies our ConvNet model to provide masks of nodule candidates of the segmented lungs

-*LUNA_classify_nodes.py* measures the features of the nodule candidates and sends them into the classifier XGBoost
+*LUNA_classify_nodes.py* measures the features of the nodule candidates and feeds them into the classifier XGBoost